-We need to talk about the loss of men from colleges and universities across the country.
+We need to talk about male college enrollment across the country.

 An unlikely group to perceive as disadvantaged or needing special attention, it’s clear that men today are disengaging from higher education at record rates.
 While many schools have experienced this firsthand, data from the National Student Clearinghouse in the fall of 2020 and the spring of 2021 alerted us all that men’s enrollments are at the lowest rates ever, particularly at community colleges.

 The declines are most extreme among black men and Latinos, representing setbacks for groups already at the center of attention in higher ed’s pursuit of equitable outcomes.
 These declines didn’t materialize out of thin air — female college enrollment and completion have exceeded that of males for some time now.
 But if we don’t reverse this trend and re-engage men in higher education, the ramifications for society will be significant.